apolat2000/apolat2000.github.io/src/content/blog/i-deleted-my-users-table-part-1.md

 Nevertheless, the caching is kept simple in this article, and I discourage the usage of such a naively implemented strategy.
 So, in [Part II](https://apolat2000.github.io/posts/i-deleted-my-users-table-part-2), you can read more about how I implemented a smarter cache that is cruel on memory but comforts time complexity.

 What do you think about my decision?
-As much as I would love to hear your thoughts, I am too lazy to implement commenting and discussion support in this blog, so please tell me your thoughts as a response to my [my tweet](https://twitter.com/acomathes/status/1656365976978354181).
+As much as I would love to hear your thoughts, I am too lazy to implement commenting and discussion support in this blog, so please tell me your thoughts as a response to [my tweet](https://twitter.com/acomathes/status/1656365976978354181).